data-lessons/SQL-business/_site/README.md

 # SQL-business

 The '[SQL Lessons for Business](https://github.com/data-lessons/SQL-business)' workshop is developed and maintained by [Robert J. Brunner](https://github.com/ProfessorBrunner) and [Hao Xi](https://github.com/TacNayn).
-It is founded by Deloitte Foundation Center for Business Analytics at Gies College of Business, University of Illinois at Urbana, Champaign.
+It is funded by Deloitte Foundation Center for Business Analytics at Gies College of Business, University of Illinois at Urbana, Champaign.

 ## Background